 Here we are in South Italy, to discover the villages of this corner of Italy heated by the sun.
 We are in Sicily, in the province of Palermo, facing the Sea.
-A megalithic wall, dating to the fifth century BC surround the historic center of Cefalù, a village that recalls many tourists in the summer but retains its ancient charm.
-We fall in love with the seaside village, where the houses face the sea, and we remain speechless in front of the cathedral, which has became the patrimony of Unesco.
+A megalithic wall, dating to the fifth century BC surrounds the historic center of Cefalù, a village that recalls many tourists in the summer but retains its ancient charm.
+We fall in love with the seaside village, where the houses face the sea, and we remain speechless in front of the cathedral, which has become the patrimony of Unesco.

-What to eat: the village’s cuisine is mainly tied to the sea, but the dish that remains in the heart is pasta ’a taianu, seasoned with ragu, meat and fried eggplants.
+What to eat: the village’s cuisine is mainly tied to the sea, but the dish that remains in the heart is pasta ’a taianu, seasoned with ragu, meat, and fried eggplants.

 Where to stay: Discover the various options for green staying in Cefalù!

 We are in Lombardy, on the shores of Lake Iseo.
 Lovere is an elegant town, close to the mountains and lake waters.
 Here we are enchanted by the beauty of Piazza XIII Martiri, the harbor square.
 From here we find the old town, the old civic tower with the clock.
 On the lakeshore, we notice elegant palaces such as Palazzo Gregorini.

 What to eat: there is nothing better than staying in some lake-view restaurants to enjoy the typical grilled polenta with the lake fish.

 Where to stay: an ancient castle on the lake, with eco-friendly apartments and a breathtaking view of the lake.